 When the investigation concludes, both the person who considers themselves to have been victimised as well as the person who is alleged to have victimised the other person are informed.
 The University also follows up on the investigation to ensure that the learning environment is free from vicitimisation, discrimination, harassment and sexual harassment.

-The University's responsiblity according to DO
+The University's responsibility according to DO

 As an education provider, Malmö University is obliged to regularly investigate whether there are risks of discrimination.
 The risks must then be analysed and addressed and then followed up.
 Active measures against discrimination must be taken in five different areas: admission and recruitment, examinations and assessments, study environment, studies and parenting, teaching methods and organisation.